edsonhor/freeswitch_gcp_docker/README.md

 There should be a reasonable amount of flexibility using the available variables.
 If not please raise an issue so your use case can be covered!

+- `CONFIG_OVERLAY_GIT_URI` - URI for git clone of a custom configuration repo to overlay on top of the default configuration
+- `CONFIG_OVERLAY_GIT_PRIVATE_KEY` - SSH private key for the git repo (if required, private is recommended)
 - `DEFAULT_PASSWORD` - The default password, this should always be set to override the default of `1234`
 - `EC2` - Configure for EC2/VPC usage - `yes` or `no`, default is `no`